Intel-bigdata/SSM/docs/smart-server-HA.md

    2. The dispatched cmdlet.

       A cmdlet can be dispatched to active server, standby server and agent.
-      If a cmdlet is dispatched to active server, it will terminate when the active server is down.
+      If a cmdlet is dispatched to active server, it will be terminated when the active server is down.
       If a cmdlet is running on the standby server which transforms to active server, it will also terminate during the transition.
       If a cmdlet is running on agent, it can be executed successfully.